Dallas Cowboys keep playoff dreams alive with win over Redskins

 A 38-14 victory over the Washington Redskins on Thursday night breathed new life into a team that had been on life support during a historically bad three-game losing streak.

-At 6-6, the Cowboys still face an uphill battle, but at least they’re still a fringe contender.
+At 6-6, the Cowboys still face an uphill battle, but at least they’re still a contender.

 “We know our margin is very tight.
 It’s going to take 10 wins to get in,” tight end Jason Witten said.
 “Control what we control, but understand where we’re at.
 That’s what we play for.
 I believe we’re in the hunt.”